Puerto Rico awaits final result in tight gubernatorial race

 Puerto Rico awaits final result in tight gubernatorial raceNew

 SAN JUAN, Puerto Rico (AP) — People across Puerto Rico are awaiting final results following elections that saw long lines of voters and produced a tight gubernatorial race.
 Pedro Pierluisi of Puerto Rico’s pro-statehood New Progressive Party holds a slight lead early Wednesday over Carlos Delgado of the Popular Democratic Party, which supports the current territorial status.
-Less than 10,000 votes separated the top two candidates after counting of more than 90% of the ballots cast Tuesday as well as some returns from early and absentee ballots, which were also still being counted.
+More than 12,000 votes separated the top two candidates after counting more than 95% of the ballots cast Tuesday as well as some returns from early and absentee ballots, which were also still being tallied.